algorandfoundation/xGov/Proposals/xgov-35.md

 ### Benefits to the ecosystem

 * Reliable staking/farming platform with convenient and fast UI/UX.
-* Maximizing profits for stakers, making DeFi more yummy.
+* Increasing profits for stakers, providing the info about optimal APY.
 * NFT rewards, which connects DeFi and NFTs.
-* More activities for the community, which radically improves the sentiment.
+* Adding more features for the community providing a go-to hub for everyone.

 ### Benefits to other projects
 * Ability to create a robust staking for their tokens at any moment.